 - they were prescribed a 10 mg twice daily dosage, and

 - they suffered from PE, DVT, or a similar blood clot injury.

 You or your lawyer will need to obtain your medical documents to flush this out.
 I’m telling you that I believe you need an experienced attorney to determine if you meet the criteria and to advance the ball for you if you do.
 After you meet the criteria, your attorney can help you make an informed decision on what steps you should take.

 Should you keep taking Xeljanz?
 That is a question for a doctor, not a lawyer.
 You should go to your doctor.
 I can tell you that if you’re currently taking 10 mg of Xeljanz, the FDA recommends that you do not stop taking the medication without first consulting with your health care professional.
-Stopping medication suddenly without weaning down the dosage can worsen your condition.
-If you start experiencing difficulty breathing, chest pain, excessive sweating or start coughing up blood, these can be symptoms of a blood clot and you should seek medical attention immediately.
+Stopping the medication suddenly without weaning down the dosage can worsen your condition.
+If you experience difficulty breathing, chest pain, excessive sweating, or start coughing up blood, these can be symptoms of a blood clot and seek medical attention immediately.

 We Are Accepting New Xeljanz Cases

 Our firm is currently interested in taking new Xeljanz injury cases.
 Potential plaintiffs include anyone who was taking the higher dose of Xeljanz (10 mg twice a day) and suffered a blood clot or related type of event while on the medication.
 You can reach us online.